-While beeing an electronics enthusiast for ages now, I had a longer period where I’d only repair stuff and solder the odd circuit when I couldn’t find a ready-to-go product.
-The availability of microcontroller boards resulted in me getting involved in soldering again, but as I grew older the parts grew smaller.
+I have been an electronics enthusiast for ages now.
+I had a long period of only repairing stuff and soldering the odd circuit, when I couldn’t find a ready-to-go product.
+The availability of microcontroller boards got me involved in soldering again, but as I grew older, the parts became smaller.
 Soldering SMT isn’t that easy without a proper soldering station and although I could afford buying a professional one, I started to search the internet for some ideas for a Do-It-Yourself one.

 I was happily surpised when I found Martin Kumm’s post and realised that this could be what I was thinking of.
 Martin had a kit with the needed parts, which I bought right away.

 In the meantime, I’d seen a guy soldering together a GPS+GLONASS Geiger Counter in dead bug style.
 This video made clear to me how important a good soldering flux is.
 I wanted a NC (No Clean) one and after some reading about fakes, I bought AMTECH NC-559-AS from TME (I’m neither affiliated with them, nor do I get paid in any way to promote this flux.
 You are invited to buy whatever suits you!) and used my old Weller station with a fine tip to solder Martin’s kit together.